What is infanticide?

 Twins and girls

 Sometimes if there were twins, the parents would expose one of the two babies, because people thought twins were unlucky.
 Sometimes parents abandoned girl babies, because they wanted a boy.

 Poverty and starvation

 In very poor families, sometimes parents exposed their babies because the family didn’t have enough food to feed everyone.
 If there wasn’t enough food to go around, the parents might decide it was better to give the food to the older kids and save them.

 Other babies were abandoned by other people, not their parents.
 For slaves, their owner decided whether to keep them or abandon them.
 Even some free people were so much under the power of the government or a rich patron that someone else would decide for them.
 In ancient Sparta, for example, the government decided whether you could keep your baby.

 Most of the babies who were exposed probably died.
 But people who couldn’t have babies themselves and wanted to adopt a baby sometimes took one home.
-Slave dealers picked up other exposed babies and raised them as slaves.
-They sold the children when they grew up.
-Mothers and fathers who had to expose their babies always wanted to think that their baby had been saved (this is the plot of many Greek and Roman plays – Oedipus, for example).
+Slave dealers sometimes picked up exposed babies and raised them as slaves.
+They sold the children when they grew up, if they survived.

 The Church said that babies had souls too and so it was murder to kill them or let them die.
 Still this did not stop many people from leaving babies on the steps of churches for somebody else to take care of.
 These abandoned babies often also died.